tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 therefore should provide equivalent security guarantees, modulo use of new features such as KeyID certificate messages.

-One piece that is a new TLS 1.3 feature is the addition of the key_id, which definitely requires some analysis, especially as it looks like a potential source of identity misbinding.
+One piece that is a new TLS 1.3 feature is the addition of compressed certificates dictionary, Which definitely requires some analysis, especially as it looks like a potential source of identity misbinding.
 This is entirely separable from the rest of the specification.
-The compression version would also need further analysis.
+Transcript expansion also needs some analysis and we need to determine whether we need an extension to indicate that cTLS is in use and with which profile.

 # IANA Considerations